 Muraqabah, thinking about the spiritual mentor, an attempt to concentrate and focus our thoughts on someone, so that his image could recurrently reflect upon the screen of our mind, we are liberated from the limiting senses.

-Rabita (Connection) leads to Fana (Annihilation) in Shaykh, Rasol (saws), and Allah:
+Rabita (Connection) leads to Fana (Annihilation) in Shaykh, Rasul ﷺ, and Allah (AJ):

 The more frequently a thought is displayed upon the mental screen, the more vivid would be the formation of a pattern in the mind.
 And, this pattern of mind, in terms of spirituality, is called the ‘thinking approach’.
 When we imagine the spiritual mentor or ‘Shaykh’, as a matter of eternal law, the knowledge of Elohistic Attributes operative in the mentor or Shaykh is reflected upon our mind with frequent repetitions resulting in enlightenment of the mind of the spiritual associate with the lights functional in the mentor and transferred to him.
 The enlightenment of the mind of the spiritual associate finally reaches the level of his mentor.

 This state, in Sufism, is called ‘Affinity’ (nisbat).
 The best and tested way to enjoy the affinity, according to spirituality, is the longing passion of love.
 The mind of the mentor keeps on transferring to the spiritual associate according to the passion of love and longing for the mentor flows in him and there comes a time when the lights operative in Shaykh which actually are the reflections of Beatific Visions of God are transferred to the spiritual associate.